 During my growing up years, I would often accompany my grandmother to a variety of religious functions.
 Some people would have their prayer beads wrapped around their hands while they murmured away.
 I managed to set my hands on a set a prayer beads made of this rough seed like thing (later realised rudraksh) while no one was looking and started counting.
 I did not manage to count all but an old uncle who was devoutly holding one in his hands did say there were 108 beads.
 I also noticed everyone busy counting 108 tulsi (basil) leaves, or bel leaves, flowers, coconuts, sweets, lamps and any thing that could be offered to the divine and then chanting the name of the divine for the same number of time.
 Those were the days of memorizing mathematical tables and was pretty amused with this obsession with 12*9.
 After pestering my grandmother and grandaunt for a while, I was made to understand that 108 ensured wish fulfillment and people were doing it out of gratitude for the divine or to seek a blessing.
+It triggered a momentary thought to discover the significance of 108.

 How nice !!
 I thought, and mentally resolved to collect 108 of something to offer to Goddess Saraswati (goddess of learning) to ensure she cleared my exams in flying colours while I spent some time chasing butterflies in the park.
 My life revolved around 108 for many years and whenever in duress, I would find myself chanting the name of the divine 108 times as an ultimate mark of gratitude or penance depending on the situation.
 I would be glowing in satisfaction with my feat convinced that the divine forces were ultimately pleased with my act.
 As life flowed, I embarked on a journey exploring universal truth science and encountered the origin and significance of 108 in its many forms.